emostar/express-graceful-exit/README.md

 v0.X.X versions are backwards API compatible, with these minor behavior changes:
 1. Process exit is called in a `setTimeout` block from v0.2.0 forward, so the timing is slightly different between v0.1.0 to v0.2.x+.
-2. After exit was triggered, incoming requests were mismanaged prior to v0.5.0.
-As of v0.5.0 incoming requests are dropped cleanly by default and have even better options available, such as responding with a custom error.
+2. After exit was triggered, incoming requests were mismanaged prior to v0.5.0. <br> As of v0.5.0 incoming requests are dropped cleanly by default, with new options such as responding with a custom error and/or performing one last request per connection.

 ## Usage